fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlDatabaseSecondary.md

 ## PARAMETERS

 ### -DatabaseName
-Specifies the name of the primary ssSDS that has the replication link that this cmdlet removes.
+Specifies the name of the primary Azure SQL Database that has the replication link that this cmdlet removes.

 ```yaml
 Type: String